xythian/ipv6poetry/README.md

 IPv6 addresses are difficult to communicate verbally and remember due to their length and complexity.
 IPv6 Poetry provides a solution by mapping IPv6 addresses to sequences of common words that are easier to remember, pronounce, and transcribe.

-For example, the address `2001:db8::1` becomes the poetic phrase `schema deaf the the the the the and rules`.
+For example, the address `2001:0db8:85a3:0000:0000:8a2e:0370:7334` becomes the poetic phrase `schema deaf samarium zero zero engulf fields osmanli arrives5`.

 ## Features